PerziThomas/DA_Perzi_Ambrosch/source/4_UI_UX.md

   - actions can only be performed for all geofences, since there is no selection model
 2. Checkboxes to select geofences, and dropdown buttons for each weekday to lock, unlock or toggle all selected geofences' locks on that day

-  - more options and flexibility
+  - more options and flexibility regarding bulk operations
   - more buttons / cluttered interface
 3. Checkboxes to select geofences and a button bar with dropdown buttons to lock, unlock or toggle certain weekdays

-  - more options and flexibility
+  - more options and flexibility regarding bulk operations
   - cleaner interface
 4. A fourth solution was conceptualized that would enable the user to set geofence locks not just on weekdays, but as customizable time slots

-  - even more flexibility
+  - more flexibility regarding geofence lock times
   - hard to implement bulk operations

 Option 3 was chosen for the app because of the added flexibility of the selection model, and because a button bar was needed for other features anyway.
 Customizable timeslots, like in option four, were not implemented in the app, but the mockup was kept in case they would be added later.